 Shanna Parker is a survivor of child sex trafficking and the founder of Angels Go To Work, an organization working to eradicate human trafficking through education, collaboration, and community efforts that is led by survivors.
 Shanna has worked with a group of allies, survivors and supporters to develop a photo project entitled “Oh Say Can You See,” depicting a more realistic view of what human trafficking looks like in America.
 These images have been used in power points, print-media, training materials, art displays, awareness presentations, trainings and more.

 While shame and pain kept her quiet for years, Kelly Patterson’s journey of healing and freedom from sex trafficking are giving her a loud voice today.
+Kelly is the founder and CEO of Treasured Lives, an organization with a clear but simple mission of helping and inspiring others.
 Her artwork and writing skills reflect her passion to reach out to other survivors, lend understanding to their family and friends, and light a fire in others to help in the fight against sex trafficking in all its forms.

 Charlie is a survivor who has dedicated their life to serving others like them.
 In their day job, they are an advocate working with runaway and exploited youth to help them overcome complex and compounded trauma.
 Charlie has also served on various working groups, advisory boards, and as a consultant to several anti-trafficking organizations and agencies.
 Charlie’s submission is a collection of pieces that capture their style as a survivor artist.